mo8373/59976notepad/README.md

 # NoteTakingAppfor59976

+# 59976notepad

+## Overview

+(___TODO__: A brief one or two paragraph, high-level description of your project_)

+The idea is to create a note taking application that will meet the following requirements:
 * As a visitor, I can register for an account on the app.
 * As a user, I can sign in to my account.
 * As a user, I can create a plain text note.